 Over the years, as per research, anaemia has over 400 types and all of these can be categorized into three groups:

 Anaemia caused by loss of blood: This is a common occurrence in women who experience pregnancy and menstruation.
 Other causes are ulcers and inflammation in the stomach, and even cancer.

-Anaemia caused by the destruction of red blood cells: This is a type of Anaemia that is passed on from generation to generation.
-It can be caused by severe hypertension, tumors, infections or reaction to skin burns or even a chemical attack.
+Anaemia caused by the destruction of red blood cells: This is a type of anaemia that is passed on from generation to generation.
+It can be caused by severe hypertension, tumours, infections or reaction to skin burns or even a chemical attack.

 Results aren’t immediate so if one feels like napping often, it is a normal phenomenon.

-A patient with Anaemia needs to rest to heal.
+A patient with Anemia needs to rest to heal.
 They must avoid any kind of exertion.
-In severe conditions, anemic patients will be required to take iron supplements and injections.
+In severe conditions, anaemic patients will be required to take iron supplements and injections.
 Even if their condition improves, they should consult their doctor before stopping their medication.

 Patients from suffering from severe Anaemia, they might be suggested to undergo the following:

 Read More: 7 Home Remedies for Anaemia